openservicemesh/osm/Interfaces.md

 // ServiceCatalog is the mechanism by which the Service Mesh controller discovers all Envoy proxies connected to the catalog. type ServiceCatalog interface {

-    // ListEndpoints constructs a DescoveryResponse with all endpoints the given Envoy proxy should be aware of.
+    // ListEndpoints constructs a DiscoveryResponse with all endpoints the given Envoy proxy should be aware of.
     // The bool return value indicates whether there have been any changes since the last invocation of this function.
     ListEndpoints(ClientIdentity) (envoy.DiscoveryResponse, bool, error)